EndsOfTheEarth/QueryLite/PreparedQueries.md

 Pros:

-* Simpiler C# syntax
+* Simpler C# syntax
-* Allow for dynanic condtions
+* Allow for dynamic conditions
     * i.e. The `WHERE` clause can change between executions.
 Good for filtering and reporting queries that have customizable `WHERE` clause criteria.
 * Supports sql query features that are dynamic in nature
     * e.g. in list `IN(@0,@1,@3....)` (As the number of items in the list can change)